All Episodes

 I skipped into something very quickly here.

-This Jessica Yellen, but we'll get back to the New York Times thing In a minute because the second piece to it.
+This Jessica Yellen, but we'll get back to the New York Times thing in a minute because there's a second piece to it.

 But Jessica Yellen of CNN is traveling with Obama.